nurdankar/nurdankar/README.md

 - 👋 Hi, I’m @nurdankar
 - 👀 I’m interested in Computational Biology
 - 🌱 I’m currently learning Python, Supervised Learning, Classification Problem
-- 📫 How to reach me nurdankar91@gmail.com
+- 📫 How to reach me kar@ankara.edu.tr

 <!---
 nurdankar/nurdankar is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.